RAF Ta Kali

 Royal Air Force Ta Kali was a Royal Air Force fighter operations base located on the island of Malta, which started life in 1940 as a diversion airstrip for the main operating bases such as RAF Luqa.
 Other diversion airstrips similar in function to Ta Kali were located at RAF Hal Far and on Malta's second island of Gozo at Xewkija airfield.
-The base's name reflects an anglicised corruption of the correct Maltese spelling of Ta' Qali, other phonetic variants of the correct name also appear regularly.
+The base's name reflects an anglicised corruption of the correct Maltese spelling of Ta' Qali; other phonetic variants of the correct name also appear regularly.

 History

-Pre-War Use
+Pre-War use

 Ta' Qali originally had an unpaved airstrip before the outbreak of hostilities in 1939.
-The original airfield was built on a dried lake bed in the interior of the island on reasonably featureless plain situated between Rabat and Valletta.
+The original airfield was built on a dried lake bed in the interior of the island on a reasonably featureless plain situated between Rabat and Valletta.
 Before the war it was used by civil aircraft, but its runway surface became unusable in heavy rain and so it was improved somewhat by the RAF.

 Second World War

 The former civil aviation facility was renamed RAF Station Ta Kali on 8 November 1940.

-RAF Ta Kali was developed at a time when Malta was under intense aerial bombardment and Malta's Air Command needed to have alternative diversion airstrips on Malta, as the RAF's main operating bases were being bombed.
+RAF Ta Kali was developed at a time when Malta was under intense aerial bombardment and Malta's Air Command needed to have alternative diversion airstrips in Malta, as the RAF's main operating bases were being bombed.
 Airfield improvements started in 1940 and for the next three years the RAF base was heavily developed.
+The RAF Regiment formed a unit at RAF Ta Kali in 1942.